MENU back

 The Writer

-The Harriet Beecher Stowe Center features Stowe's life story and her literary works, and it colorfully illuminates her 19th-century world in Hartford.
+The Stowe Center for Literary Activism features Stowe's life story and her literary works, and it colorfully illuminates her 19th-century world in Hartford.
 The Stowe Center is part of the Nook Farm complex, home to Stowe and her influential family, including many strong, successful women (not to mention neighbor Mark Twain).
 The Center is home to regular programs that connect issues of the past to modern day problems of gender equality.

 The Architect